Descanonge/tomate/docs/source/scanning.rst

 of information for a coordinate.
 This is done via a pre-regex, a regular expression with added features that specifies how the filename is constructed.
-This is useful to retrieve information from the filename, but is also mandatory so that the database know where are the files, and what part of the data they contain.

-Any regex can be used in the pre-regex, however, it will be replaced by its match as found in the first file and then considered constant.
+One cannot just use a regular expression when having shared dimensions, as it will be replaced by its match as found in the first file and then considered constant.
 For example, if we have daily files 'sst_2003-01-01.nc' with the date changing for each file.
 We could use the regex `sst_.*\.nc`, which would match correctly all files, but the program would then consider that